Environment-assisted quantum transport and mobility edges: CONCLUSIONS

-\textit{Conclusions.}---We have studied how the presence of dephasing noise in a model with single particle mobility edge coupled to spin baths can manifest strong ENAQT.
-While the population spread alone may explain the origin of current enhancement, in localized regimes it cannot fully account for the nonmonotonic dependence of the mobility edge parameter and disorder strength.
-Instead, both the population spread and average IPR play a cooperative role where for highly localized eigenstates, the latter dominates the enhancement mechanism.
-Strong ENAQT thus maximizes at a specific mobility edge parameter near the $f_\mathrm{loc}$ transition and it can be tuned by shifting the position of the localized modes (by tuning the phase) and modifying the disorder strength.
+We have studied how the presence of dephasing noise in a model with SPME coupled to spin baths can manifest strong ENAQT.
+The peaks of ENAQT correlates with the fraction of localized eigenstates due to mobility edge and the maximum population spreading.
+Strong ENAQT emerges due to the existence of localized eigenstates that are effectively suppressed by dephasing by virtue of the population uniformization mechanism.
+The enhancement can be improved further by tuning the phase (the location of localized eigenmodes), disorder strength, and dephasing temperature.

-It should be noted that the current is actually higher in the low $\alpha$ regime, below the mobility edge.
-However, if disorder or mobilty edge are unavoidably present, or if in an engineered system the mobility edge is desired, the intermediate dephasing regime provides better performance.
-We briefly note that if particle interaction is included, the ENAQT features should similarly persist since the many-body localization occurs in the Hamiltonian \cite{li2015many,modak2015many}. \\
+It should be noted that the current is actually higher in the low $\alpha$ regime---with less fraction of localized eigenmodes.
+However, if disorder or mobilty edge are unavoidably present, or if in an engineered system the mobility edge is desired, the intermediate dephasing regime provides the best performance.
+We briefly note that if particle interaction is included, ENAQT features should similarly persist since many-body localization occurs in the Hamiltonian \cite{li2015many,modak2015many}.